John Elkann: Career

 Having previously held a seat on Rupert Murdoch's News Corp board and an inherited seat on the board of RCS Media Group, Elkann acquired a majority stake in The Economist Group in 2015; he was described as the opposite of fellow media mogul Silvio Berlusconi.
-In June 2017, to celebrate the 150th anniversary of Italian newspaper La Stampa, which was acquired by the Agnelli family in 1926, he organized an international conference, "The Future of Newspapers", which was attended by The Washington Post owner and Amazon founder Jeff Bezos, and other media representatives, such as Lionel Barber, Zanny Minton Beddoes, Mark Thompson, and Robert Thomson.
 Under Elkann's management, Exor purchased the controlling stake in GEDI Gruppo Editoriale from CIR Group for $113 million in 2019; GEDI is the owner of two of Italy's most influential newspapers, namely the Rome-based, liberal-leaning La Repubblica and the centrist, Turin-based La Stampa.

 In July 2018, a few days before the death of Marchionne, Elkann was chosen to take his place at Ferrari.
 In 2019, Elkann announced he would be trying to merge FCA with Peugeot S.A.
-(PSA Group), with the goal of forming the world's fourth largest OEM by volume and third largest by revenues, and catch up on electric cars, as well as autonomous veichles.
+(PSA Group), with the goal of forming the world's fourth largest OEM by volume and third largest by revenues, and catch up on electric cars, as well as autonomous vehicles.
 In May 2019, he tried to also enlist Renault.
 In December 2019, it was announced that FCA and Peugeot had reached an agreement to merge.
 In July 2020, he and FCA's CEO Mike Manley announced that the name of the combined company would be Stellantis.

 In March 2020, Elkann and FCA's board of directors agreed to forego their remaining compensation for 2020 due to the COVID-19 pandemic.
 Between December 2020 and September 2021, following the resignation of Louis Camilleri, he held the position of CEO of Ferrari until the appointment of Benedetto Vigna.
 In May 2021, Elkann was nominated Knight of the Order of Merit for Labour in the automotive industry by Italy's president Sergio Mattarella.
 In 2021, Forbes estimated his net worth to be around US$2 billion.

 In two January 2023 interviews to La Repubblica and La Stampa, in remembrance of the twenty years since Gianni's death, Elkann said: "If we compare the company in 2003 and today's we see that revenues go from 22 billion to 130 in the first nine months of 2022 alone; there were 22 car models produced then, which employed 49,000 people, for 4 brands: today 280,000 people produce over 100 models for 14 brands.
 We have enhanced the Fiat brand, so much so that next year the electric 500 will also be exported to the USA.
 We have relaunched the Maserati and Alfa Romeo brands and we are relaunching Lancia.
 Furthermore, today we produce in Italy and sell models of highly successful non-Italian brands, such as Jeep, all over the world."
+On 15 May 2023 he announced as a founder the launch of Lingotto, an investment management company fully owned by Exor and headquartered in London.

+In January 2025, Elkann was appointed a board director at Meta Platforms.